 Creation of program codes for things that are not really programs (special student populations, e.g. University College Summer Transition Students).

 Changes to admissions standards

+Department and/or College Level Curricular Change

+If the same curricular change applies to multiple program areas within a department and/or college, one program change document is required.
+Programs should initiate a program change to one of the affected programs.
+Within the program change template, all affected program codes should be listed.
+Upon approval of the program change, the UCC administrator will ensure the program change document is loaded to all other affected programs in OCEAN.

 Notification Process

 Some changes that do not require UCC approval nevertheless use the UCC process for notification purposes.
 Notification of these changes should be submitted in writing to the chair of the Programs Committee.